Indian Thali with Sirisha Bhandaru

 - Add the shredded cabbage and mix well.
 Cover and cook for a few minutes, stirring in between.

 - Add salt and cook uncovered until cabbage is cooked to your liking.

 - Add shredded coconut, mix well, and stop cooking.

 *You can follow the same procedure for asparagus - you might have to shorten the cooking time.

 **If you want to use veggies like carrots, green beans, or kohlrabi, dice and steam them and then add them to the tempered oil, mix well, add salt and coconut.

 Mung beans are widely used all over India and the recipes vary by region.
 I am sharing a very general recipe, not specific to any state.
 It is a light and delicious recipe, and this dal will go great with rice or rotis.

 - In a separate pan, add oil.
 When it gets hot, add cumin seeds.
-Once they sizzle, add ginger, garlic and green chilies.
-Once they start cooking and garlic loses its raw aroma, add onions and saute until golden brown.
+Once they sizzle, add ginger, garlic, and green chilies.
+Once they start cooking and the garlic loses its raw aroma, add onions and saute until golden brown.

 - Add tomatoes and continue to cook until the tomatoes soften.